impagno/rag-ollama/README.md

-This project uses Ollama and SQLite.
+This project uses Ollama and SQLite to aswer some questions about Artemis 2 mission.

 To install Ollama locally, please run the follow commands on PS: irm https://ollama.com/install.ps1 | iex